IPOleksenko/VibeSpace/README.md

 ## 📌 Setup Instructions

-### ⚡ Enable Redis and Configure `.env`
+### ⚡ Enable Redis and Configure `backend.env`.

-Ensure Redis is running on your system and configure the necessary settings in `backend/.env`.
-Make sure Redis is active before starting the project.
+Ensure Redis is running on your system and configure the necessary settings in `backend.env`.

 ### 🔧 Fill Environment Files

-Ensure that all required environment variables are present in both `backend/.env` and `frontend/.env` files before proceeding.
+Ensure that all required environment variables are present in both `backend.env` and `frontend.env` files before proceeding.

 ### 📦 Install Dependencies